trinker/textclean/README.md

 The default behavior of `mgsub` is optimized for speed.
 This means that it is very fast at multiple substitutions and in most cases works efficiently.
 However, it is not what Mark Ewing describes as "safe" substitution.
-I his vignette for the [**mgsub**](https://github.com/bmewing/mgsub) package, Mark defines "safe" as:
+In his vignette for the [**mgsub**](https://github.com/bmewing/mgsub) package, Mark defines "safe" as: